simgesismann/FakeRestfulAPI-HotelAPITest/README.md

 # FakeRestfulAPI-HotelAPITest
-API tests for fake restful api ; DataProvider and Excel datas are used
+API tests for fake restful api ; DataProvider and Excel datas are used.
+Log4j is preferred to create log file.
+Test outputs are revealed by testng runs for AFakeRestfulAPI and HotelReservation API tests.
+You can see screenshots below.

 First install json-server, go to that folder and run npx json-server --watch db.json command in terminal